tianyu-zou/GoldBench/README.md

 ## How to filter tasks

-The pipeline (Algorithm 1) has three stages.
-Stages 1 and 3 are yours; stage 2 is automated.

 ### Stage 1 — Assign each candidate task to a capability layer

 Assign by **what the task requires of the model**, not by its surface format or subject matter.